open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 ## Changes since OOAPI v4

-In OOAPI version 5.0 the following changes were made that are relevant for eduXchange and Project Studentmobiliteit.
+In OOAPI version 5.0 the following changes were made that are relevant for eduXchange.
 Some of the highlights:

 1. Some attributes were added to the Program object.
 2. Some attributes were added to the Course object.